With our imaginary hands in the air, does anyone actually like applying for jobs?

 5. Save Those Responses

 You know those applications that require you to fill out a form on their website/job application portal (as opposed to just uploading a resume and cover letter)?

 Yes, I think we’ve all been there and they can be so time-consuming.
 Because not only do you have to fill in all the basic information over and over again (name, contact info, address, etc.) but many times there will be short answer/specific questions you may need to answer as a part of the screening process.
 Again, this kind of task can be really time consuming and exhausting after the 3rd application.

 So a trick of learned to this type of application is to save my responses on a separate word doc/draft email/note taking application (I use Evernote), but anything will work.
 A lot of the times these questions will be very similar, or you could be drawing on similar experiences to answer the questions, so I keep a word bank of all my responses to job applications so I can reference them at any time.
 Not all of them are applicable to every short answer question but it also helps inspire me on what to write instead of just sitting there, staring a blank white box and unsure of what to write.

 6. Keep Track

 Lastly, don’t be afraid to get some help.
-As an additional bonus, I’ve created a job tracker spreadsheet and resume template (very similar to the one I use) to help you in job seeking process.
+As an additional bonus, I’ve created a job tracker spreadsheet and to help me track my progress.
 The job application tracker is an excel sheet that I personally always use myself to track the amount of job postings I look through.
 Because if you’re anything like me, you’ll need it.